learn-academy-2022-golf/tic-tac-toe-wonderland/README.md

-- As a user, I can click on a square to mark it.
+✅ As a user, I can click on a square to mark it.

+setup a variable called user, that uses State to update it, and is initially set to X setup a function to switch user from X to O and back, using an if statement

+setup a copy of the array "squares" so we can modify individual elements in that array

 - As a user, my partner can click on a square after me and see their mark.
 - As a user, I can't click on a square that has already been marked.
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.